5 Effortless Actions That Boost Your Reputation at Work

 Remember Personal Information

-It's so simple, but the occasional, "How was your son's soccer game?" or "Happy Birthday!" can show that you're listening and care about the people you work with.
+It's so simple, but the occasional, "How was your son's soccer game?" or "Happy Birthday!" can show that you're listening and caring about the people you work with.
 Regardless of the workload, people are still people, and hopefully, have real lives.
 Humanize the process.

 Tip: Input birthdays or important office events into your calendar.